Prag8855/aab/content/places/soviet-memorial-in-tiergarten.md

 ---
 Name: Soviet Memorial in Tiergarten
-Description: One of Berlin&#039;s 3 large memorials to the Soviet soldiers killed during the Second World War.
+Description: One of Berlin's 3 large memorials to the Soviet soldiers killed during the Second World War.
 Free to visit.
 Website:
 Email:
 Address: Tiergarten